rpliszka1987/javascript-practice/README.md

 ## Functions.js

 This is a personal practice of creating functions using JS.
 Here I created multiple functions which are as simple as loggin Hello followed by a name, to function which perform conditinal statements.

+## Arrays.js

+This is a personal practice of using array in JS.
+Here I created a names array which holds a list of names.
+Then I called different functions on the names array.